 When you think about it, there is no logical reason for this.
 First, there is the relativity of taste.
 Second, some Vinifera or wine from the old countries can have, shall we say, idiosyncratic flavours.
 Sauvignon blanc is noted, or rather prized, for its catty taste – cat’s pee, it’s an honorific.
 From N.Z. to Napa to Ontario and Bordeaux, all sauv blanc has that taste.

 Why is that not foxy…?
 Because it’s from France, noble.
 Some Riesling has a characteristic diesel oil taste, “petrol” they call it, preferably with clipped English intonation.
 Why is that considered noble and the wild fruit tang of Delaware or Catawba is a peon in comparison?

 What about the stenchy Brettanomyces tang in some Rhone wine, and others?
-I had a Cahors recently that oozed the taste from every drop, yet the lore of the famous black wine is all-intoxicating, all-conquering.
+I had a Cahors recently whose every drop oozed the taste, yet the lore of the famous “black wine” is all-intoxicating, all-conquering.